Criminal Injuries: Compensation for Survivors of Abuse

-There are a wide variety of date-rape drugs.
+There is a wide variety of date-rape drugs.
 They can come in liquid, powdered or a pill form.
 The variation in appearance makes it difficult to detect their presence by looking at your drink.
 Some drugs can have a slightly salty taste, can cloud the drink, turn the drink dark blue, and the most advanced kind will not alter the flavor or appearance of the drink whatsoever.

 Who uses them?

 Because they are referred to as ‘date-rape’ drugs there is a common misconception that the victim knows the person.
 However, these drugs are used by people who wish to engage you in sexual activity without your consent.
-This is not to say that they are not used on people of close relation to the deviant, however they are most commonly used by strangers who aim to never see you again.
+This is not to say that they are not used on people of close relation to the deviant, however, they are most commonly used by strangers who aim to never see you again.